-minus their sum).
-The model was fit to the data using the same criterion that was used above to fit GMECCS (Section 5.3), i.e., minimizing the RMS disparity between the predicted and actual proportion correct for the six Types.
-The minimization was done using Nelder-Mead algorithm as implemented in the constrOptim function in the stats package of R (R Core Team, 2014).
-Even though the rule-mixture model has 30 free parameters where GMECCS has only one, the RMS disparity of the best fit was 0.0839, more than 26 times the disparity of the GMECCS fit (found to be < 0.0032 in Section 5.3).
+To test the possibility that participants were actually using only one-dimensional rules, we did the following.
+For each SHJ Type condition, the population of participants in that condition was modeled as a mixture of one-dimensional rule users, with a proportion p_k using the k-th of the six possible one-dimensional rules.
+For each Type condition, there were therefore five free parameters (p_1 through p_5 , with p_6 being 1 minus their sum).
+The model was fit to the data using the same criterion that was used above to fit GMECCS (Section 5.3), that is, minimizing the RMS disparity between the predicted and actual proportion correct for the six types.
+The minimization was done using the Nelder-Mead algorithm as implemented in the constrOptim function in the stats package of R (R Core Team, 2015).
+Even though the rule-mixture model has 30 free parameters where GMECCS has only one, the RMS disparity of the best fit was 0.0839, more than 26 times the disparity of the GMECCS fit (found to be <0.0032 in Section 5.3).
 When the SHJ Types are disaggregated into subclasses based on the number of in- and out-of-concept edge neighbors, the human and GMECCS results match closely, as seen in Fig. 11, but Fig. 12 shows that the rule-mixture model is visibly less accurate.
-A one-feature rule that correctly classifies central stimuli (e.g., the adjacent stimuli in Type V) has to misclassify peripheral stimuli (e.g., the isolated stimuli in Type V), so in order to achieve a given overall proportion correct, the rule-mixture model must overestimate performance at the top of the neighborhood range and underestimate it at the bottom, as seen in Fig. 12.
+A one-feature rule that correctly classifies central stimuli (e.g., the adjacent stimuli in Type V) has to misclassify peripheral stimuli (e.g., the rule-mixture model must overestimate performance at the top of the neighborhood range and underestimate it at the bottom, as seen in Fig. 12.
 Hence, participants must have been basing their decisions on more than a single feature.